c9s/App-I18N/README.md

     po server --dir lib --dir share/static --lang en

-## **UNDERCONSTRUCTION**
+## **TODO**

-to initialize a system-side i18n database:
+* Initialize a system-side i18n database:

 	po initdb

-to start a web interface to edit/approve messages.

-	po server
+* Initialize a temporary SQLite database for collaborative editing, and write back when INT/TERM signal recevied or could be triggered by a submit button.